kobertlam/UFOs/README.md

 # UFOs

 ## Overview of Project:
-In this module, we used JavaScript, HTML, and CSS to create a custom webpage with dynamic table that showcases different UFO sightinhs around the world.
+In this module, we use JavaScript, HTML, and CSS to create a custom webpage with dynamic table that showcases different UFO sightings around the world.

 Dana would like to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
 In addition to the date, you’ll add table filters for the city, state, country, and shape.

 ## Results:
-- How to use the search for this webpage:
+- How to use the search function for this webpage:
     1. Once you open the webpage, all the records are listed in the dynamic table by default.
     ![Image 1](static/images/image1.jpg)
     2. You may add filters for "date", "city", "state", "country", and "shape" in the corresponding filtering boxes from the left.